Sarvwigyan/sarvstore/README.md

-# 🌍 Sarv Store - The Digital Marketplace by Sarvwigyan
+# 🌍 Sarvstore - The Digital Marketplace by Sarvwigyan

 ## 🚀 Introduction

-**Sarv Store** is a digital marketplace under **Sarvwigyan**, designed to provide a wide range of digital and physical resources, including:
+**Sarvstore** is a digital marketplace under **Sarvwigyan**, designed to provide a wide range of digital and physical resources, including:
 - 📚 Books (Printed & Digital, Free & Paid)
 - 📱 Apps and Software Tools
 - 🎓 Educational Resources